 On 1 September 2019, Category-5 Hurricane Dorian hit Abaco and Grand Bahama islands, leaving behind a path of destruction unprecedented in this Caribbean country.
 In and around Marsh Harbour, schools and hospitals were flattened; houses and roads collapsed; and cars and boats were left hanging in trees.

 How is UNICEF responding?

-This first supply shipment of UNICEF humanitarian items was freighted by the International Federation of Red Cross and Red Crescent Societies (IFRC) and includes over 400,000 water purification tablets, several 5,000-liters tanks for at least 2,000 people and 1,000 jerry cans.
+This first supply shipment of UNICEF humanitarian items was freighted by the International Federation of Red Cross and Red Crescent Societies (IFRC) and included over 400,000 water purification tablets, several 5,000-liters tanks for at least 2,000 people and 1,000 jerry cans.

-UNICEF has also deployed staff in the Bahamas to assess the needs of the most vulnerable children and families.
+UNICEF also deployed staff in the Bahamas to assess the needs of the most vulnerable children and families.
 The first responder team was composed of water, sanitation and hygiene (WASH), child protection, emergency coordination and communications experts.
 Despite the extremely challenging logistic situation on the ground, UNICEF was able to reach Abaco island to assess the extent of the destruction to help inform its humanitarian response plan.

 On 12 September, with the support of UNICEF, the Government of the Bahamas began registering approximately 10,000 students displaced by Hurricane Dorian to enroll them back as soon as possible in safe schools that have not been affected by the natural disaster.
-In addition, in collaboration with the Ministry of Education, UNICEF will also start a series of training of trainers to upgrade the skills of school counselors, teachers, and social workers across the country to deliver psychosocial support and recreational activities to displaced students and children in host communities.